wvdh/Twimba/README.md

 # Twimba 🚀 (Twitter clone)

-**Twimba** is a frontend-only Twitter clone built to track #100DaysOfCode progress.
-It’s a lightweight, standalone app written in vanilla JavaScript—no backend required.
+**Twimba** is a frontend-only Twitter clone and it’s a lightweight, standalone app written in vanilla JavaScript—no backend required.

 ---